OHM79/brackets-no-distractions-advanced-Toolbar-View/README.md

 ## Installation
-Open the [Extension Manager](https://github.com/adobe/brackets/wiki/Brackets-Extensions) (File → Extension Manager), search for "No Distractions Advanced" and hit install.
+Open the [Extension Manager](https://github.com/adobe/brackets/wiki/Brackets-Extensions) (File → Extension Manager), search for "No Distractions Advanced Toolbar View" and hit install.

 ## Usage
 Enable the "No Distractions" view (View → No Distractions Toolbar View) and point to the left/right edge of the editor.